Table Of Contents

 This house shares a common wall with a neighbouring house that is built in a similar fashion.
 The houses here follow a language, giving a more cohesive look and feel to the streetscape.

 Methods of natural building:

 What is unique about this village is that the houses here are wattle and (daub) cob houses with tapering walls.
 The wattle structure is daubed with generous thick cob and these then become thinner as we go to the top.
-Generally most systems of walling are either wattle and daub or cob, a combination of both is rare and Ganjam village displays these unique typology of buildings.
-A great advantage of this in modern context could be that the structure can be constructed first to have the roof erected.
+Generally, most systems of walling are either wattle and daub or cob, a combination of both is rare and Ganjam village displays these unique typologies of buildings.
+A great advantage of this in the modern context could be that the structure can be constructed first to have the roof erected.
 Work on the infill/ walling can then continue any time of the year.
-This gives a great flexibility of working in unfavourable weather conditions.
+This gives great flexibility to working in unfavourable weather conditions.
 The ridge has pieces of big pots to protect the roof.
-Here is an example of a farmer’s home, a part of Thannals project that follows a similar pattern of building.
+Here is an example of a farmer’s home, a part of the Thannals project that follows a similar pattern of building.

 The plan gives a clear idea of the layout of the house.
 The entrance verandah is a large enough space for an informal meeting, evening chats with neighbours or a quiet lazy afternoon nap.
 The cool and shaded verandah is a great transition space that leads you inside the house.
 The entrance unveils a huge common space that includes an open courtyard.
 The courtyard was used to dry foodstuffs in the house.
 The colonnade breaks the long spans and supports the structure of the roof.
 This common space leads to three bedrooms and the dining hall.
 The dining hall again leads to two rooms and a kitchen that was later split into two.
 A brick-wall extension was later added as a store-room and toilet and bathroom.
 The backyard has space for cattle.